Drones are the perfect gift for twelve 12 years old. As a matter of fact, if you want to be the

 EACHINE H8 Mini Quad

 Arguably the cheapest drone on the list.
-Manufacturer recommend this product for kids above
+Manufacturer recommends this product for kids above

 the age of twelve (12), making it perfect for twelve years old kids.